 1. Wash with Shampoo

 Wash your hair with your regular shampoo to dislodge the fleas from your head.
 For this process, you’ll need to rub the shampoo on the hair roots and scalp gently.
+Equally important is that you should get a way of catching or holding the fleas that may jump off your head and hair as you’re doing the shampoo washing.

 2. Remove Flea Eggs

-Sometimes fleas may even leave their eggs (can be confused with dandruff) on your hair, and thus you must eliminate them.
+Sometimes fleas may even leave their eggs ( can be confused with dandruff ) on your hair, and thus you must eliminate them.
 The eggs will mainly be off-white or translucent in color and oval-shaped, looking like salt grains.

-Therefore, it’s also critical to flea treat the hair and the environment or yards around your house – flea bombs can help with a massive infestation.
+Therefore, it’s also critical to flea treat the hair and the environment or yards around your house - flea bombs can help with a massive infestation.
+I would recommend using warm water plus baking soda

-Another remedy would be using dish soap to kill the fleas for pets – particularly the lemon-scented models.
+• particularly the lemon-scented models.
 However, avoid dish soap for cleaning your hair, head, or scalp.
 Rinse and dry the hair.

 3. Flea Shampoo with Tea-Tree Oil